 Water is critical to Whitehaven's mining operations as it is used for various purposes, including dust suppression and coal washing.
 Whitehaven's ability to access water may be impacted by a number of factors, including drought, changes in government policy and regulation, and scarcity of supply.
-The inability to access sufficient water may negatively impact on Whitehaven's costs, future production and financial performance.
+The inability to access sufficient water may For the year ended 30 June 2021 negatively impact on Whitehaven's costs, future production and financial performance.